 It is not hard setting everything up, but it could look a bit daunting at first, especially when USB microphones offer a much easier route.

 Nevertheless, USB microphones are a hassle when you need to record with multiple USB microphones.
-If you are trying to do a podcast, it is best to use an interface which has multiple XLR microphone inputs.
-It is very easy to set up and works smooth.
+If you are trying to do a podcast, it is best to use an interface that has multiple XLR microphone inputs.
+It is very easy to set up and works smoothly.

 In terms of variety, the market is very well divided into two categories.
 Microphones that are below 100$ and microphones that are above 100$.
 You can find a myriad of USB microphones up to a 100$ price point.

 Some USB mics are more premium such as Blue Yeti, AT 2020, Apogee MiC Plus, Rode Podcaster and Rode NT USB mic and there are more.
 But the market for USB microphones that sell above 100$ is not there.
 Because you can get an XLR microphone with an interface at around 150$ and a USB microphone can’t compete against that.

 When it comes to XLR microphones, some of the cheaper ones are available at below 100$ price point, but the main market for XLR microphones is above 100$.